US stock futures rise as Republicans lead some tight races

 U.S. stock futures are moving higher in early trading as race results begin to roll in.
-Dow Futures were holding onto a gain of around 100 points, while the Nasdaq rose in tandem and the S&P was little changed.
+Dow Futures rallied over 100 points before curbing some of those gains.
+The Nasdaq rose in tandem and the S&P was little changed.

 Continue Reading Below